BernhardDenner/puppet-userstudy-controller/task_descriptions.md

   * hostname: `$build2_hostname`, IP: `$build2_ip`, alias: `build2`
   * hostname: `$build3_hostname`, IP: `$build3_ip`, alias: `build3`

-Also make sure only **valid** IP addresses are written to the hosts file.
+Also make sure only **valid** IP addresses are written to the hosts file, as someone could pass an invalid IP to our `buildserver` class.

 **IMPORTANT**: for technical reasons we have to modify the file `/etc/hosts_bs` instead of the real hosts file.